aitrenches/sorat/docs/frontend-design.md

 The operational map metaphor makes complex operations immediately understandable, while the color-coding system provides instant status recognition.
 Real-time animations and interactive elements keep users engaged and informed about the dynamic port environment.

-This design approach not only improves operational efficiency but also enhances user satisfaction and reduces training time, making SORAT a truly modern port management solution.
+This design approach not only improves operational efficiency but also enhances user satisfaction and reduces training time, making SRT a truly modern port management solution.

 ---